13 Best Coffee Brewing Channels to Help You Improve Your Brewing Skills

 Plus, all of his videos are casual and friendly.
 Awesome, right?

 Whole Latte Love, a pun name that never fails to bring a smile to my face, has a fantastically well organized YouTube page full of resources for the home barista.
 Their specialty, as you might deduce from the name, is espresso.
-Here you can expect to find detailed reviews of the best espresso machines for home, helpful tips for how to make an espresso and froth milk, and a collection of drool-worthy recipe videos.
+Here you can expect to find detailed reviews of the top espresso machines for home baristas, helpful tips for how to make an espresso and froth milk, and a collection of drool-worthy recipe videos.